xmake-io/xmake-docs/manual/extension_modules.md

 After placing it in the project's module directory, execute: `xmake l lib.detect.find_tool 7z` to find it.

-<p class="tip"> In order to speed up the efficiency of frequent
-lookups, this interface is self-contained by default.
-If you want to disable the cache, you can execute `xmake f -c` in the project directory to clear the local cache.  </p>
+!> In order to speed up the efficiency of frequent lookups, this interface is self-contained by default.
+If you want to disable the cache, you can execute `xmake f -c` in the project directory to clear the local cache.

 We can also test quickly with `xmake lua lib.detect.find_tool clang`.